 Which file system is required on the backup destination for system image backups?

-To support a Windows system image backup, the backup destination must be formatted with the NTFS file system.
-NTFS is necessary for handling large files and provides security features not supported by other file systems like FAT32 or exFAT.
+The backup destination must be formatted with the NTFS file system to support a Windows system image backup.
+NTFS is necessary for handling large files and provides security features that are unsupported by other file systems like FAT32 or exFAT.

 What are the common errors to watch for during the system image backup process?